eddielao/coding-challenges/my-angular/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

+Run `ng build --prod --bh .` to build the project and to specify the base as dot.
+This will enable user to simply open the `index.html` locally and have the app working.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).